top of page

 Are you also a Lactation Consultant?

-Yes, I'm a fully qualified IBCLC (International Board Certified Lactation Consultant).
+Absolutely!
+I’m a fully qualified IBCLC (International Board Certified Lactation Consultant), so when it comes to breastfeeding expertise, I’ve got you covered.

 Do you do routine childhood vaccinations?